SDxBacon/dates-helper-js/README.md

 # dates-helper-js

-This repository is a utility to provide handled date based on **date-fns**.
+This repository is the bundle of utilities that provide unix epoch data.
+The whole library is written based on **[date-fns](https://github.com/date-fns/date-fns)**

 ---

-The library is available as an [npm package](https://www.npmjs.com/package/inum-dates-js).
+The library is available as an [npm package](https://www.npmjs.com/package/dates-helper-js).
 To install the package run:

 ```bash
 # use npm